 Statements from your coworkers aren’t the only forms of evidence you can present when filing a claim or lawsuit against an employer.
 If your coworkers are unwilling to help you develop a case, you can nevertheless document the mistreatment you’ve experienced in other ways.
 For example, you can document your experiences by saving numerous forms of correspondence, such as emails, text messages, chat logs, etc.

 It’s also wise to keep your own log in which you record any instances of discrimination or harassment.
 Every time you’re mistreated in the workplace, make a note of when it happened, where it happened, what the incident involved, and who participated.

 Many have heard that, despite claims to the contrary, far too often, HR exists to protect the company, not the employees.

 This may be an unfortunate truth at your place of work.
 That said, even if you have good reason to believe HR will be unlikely to remedy the problem if you notify them that harassment or discrimination is occurring, it’s still a good idea to file an official complaint with the HR department anyway.

 Doing so establishes that you took the problem seriously enough to at least attempt to address it internally.
 This will help you present a stronger case later on.

 It’s worth noting that, even if your coworkers are uncooperative when you initially approach them asking for help to build a case against an employer, if your lawyer gets involved, those same coworkers may be formally asked to make statements.
 In the context of an official legal case, your coworkers can’t actually lie to protect the employer.
 Hopefully, none would be foolish enough to do so.

 This highlights one of the many reasons it’s smart to hire an attorney when taking legal action against an employer in California.
-At JML Law, our workplace harassment and discrimination lawyers are prepared to help you build an effective case.
+At JML Law, our workplace harassment and discrimination lawyers in Los Angeles are prepared to help you build an effective case.
 Learn more about what we can do for you by contacting us online or calling us at 818-610-8800.